-Identify, with the aid of maps:

-- land tenure, including reserves, tenure of special interest such as protected areas and forest reserves, existing and proposed gas infrastructure, mining leases, key resource areas, water pipelines, power lines and transport corridors, including local roads, state-controlled roads, rail corridors and stock routes - proposed land tenure for all components of the project, including consideration of the Land Act 1994 requirements to change current Land Act 1994 tenures - existing land uses and facilities surrounding the project - areas covered by applications for native title claims or native title determinations, providing boundary descriptions of native title representative body(ies), and whether it is necessary to notify the representative body(ies) or if there is evidence that native title does not exist - distance of the project from residential and recreational areas - · declared water storage catchments - location of the project in relation to environmentally sensitive areas.
+- 5.28 Identify, with the aid of maps: - land tenure, including reserves, tenure of special interest such as protected areas and forest reserves, existing and proposed gas infrastructure, mining leases, key resource areas, water pipelines, power lines and transport corridors, including local roads, state-controlled roads, rail corridors and stock routes - proposed land tenure for all components of the project, including consideration of the Land Act 1994 requirements to change current Land Act 1994 tenures - existing land uses and facilities surrounding the project - areas covered by applications for native title claims or native title determinations, providing boundary descriptions of native title representative body(ies), and whether it is necessary to notify the representative body(ies) or if there is evidence that native title does not exist - distance of the project from residential and recreational areas - declared water storage catchments - location of the project in relation to environmentally sensitive areas.

-Describe the potential changes to existing and potential land uses due to the construction and operation of the project.
+5.29 Describe the potential changes to existing and potential land uses due to the construction and operation of the project.
 In particular, describe the following:

-- impacts on project site and adjacent land uses and human activities and strategies for mitigation, such as: - State Planning Policy 1/92: Development and the Conservation of Agricultural land (Department of Housing, Local Government and Planning & Department of Primary Industries 1992) and Planning guidelines: The identification of good quality agricultural land (Department of Primary Industries & Department of Housing, Local Government and Planning 1993) - State Planning Policy 1/12: Protection of Queensland's Strategic Cropping Land (Department of Environment and Resource Management 2012) - impact and benefits of the availability of water for irrigation for agricultural crops along the river-refer to Land Suitability for Irrigated Agriculture along the Fitzroy River (Forster, Sugars & Department of Natural Resources 2000) - State Planning Policy 2/07: Protection of Extractive Resources (Department of Mines and Energy 2007a) and State Planning Policy 2/07 Guideline: Protection of Extractive Resources (Department of Mines and Energy 2007b), especially with respect to 'key resource areas' defined by that guideline - local government planning schemes - mining development licences, mining leases, petroleum leases - residential and industrial uses - possible effect on town planning objectives and controls, including Local Government zoning and strategic plans - constraints to potential developments and possibilities of rezoning adjacent to the development area - management of the immediate environs of the project including construction buffer zones

-- the potential native title rights and interests likely to be impacted upon by the project and the potential for managing those impacts by an Indigenous land use agreement or other native title compliance outcomes - proposed land use changes in any areas of high conservation value and information on how easement widths and vegetation clearance in sensitive environmental areas will be minimised - potential issues involved in proximity and/or co-location of other current or proposed infrastructure services - · potential impacts on future road upgrades - potential impacts on existing and future rail corridors - any land units requiring specific management measures - effect on existing stock routes in the project area and options to manage impacts (e.g. realignment).
+- impacts on project site and adjacent land uses and human activities and strategies for mitigation, such as: - The State Planning Policy (Department of State Development, Infrastructure and Planning 2013b) - Draft State Planning Policy Guideline: State interest agriculture (Department of State Development, Infrastructure and Planning 2013a) or - Planning guidelines: The identification of good quality agricultural land (Department of Primary Industries & Department of Housing, Local Government and Planning 1993) - impact and benefits of the availability of water for irrigation for agricultural crops along the river-refer to Land Suitability for Irrigated Agriculture along the Fitzroy River (Forster, Sugars & Department of Natural Resources 2000) - o local government planning schemes - o mining development licences, mining leases, petroleum leases - o residential and industrial uses - possible effect on town planning objectives and controls, including Local Government zoning and strategic plans - constraints to potential developments and possibilities of rezoning adjacent to the development area - management of the immediate environs of the project including construction buffer zones - the potential native title rights and interests likely to be impacted upon by the project and the potential for managing those impacts by an Indigenous land use agreement or other native title compliance outcomes - proposed land use changes in any areas of high conservation value and information on how easement widths and vegetation clearance in sensitive environmental areas will be minimised - potential issues involved in proximity and/or co-location of other current or proposed infrastructure services - potential impacts on future road upgrades - potential impacts on existing and future rail corridors - any land units requiring specific management measures - effect on existing stock routes in the project area and options to manage impacts (e.g. realignment).

-5.3.
 Nature conservation

-Detail the existing nature conservation values that may be affected by the proposal.
-Describe the environmental values in terms of:
+- 5.30 Detail the existing nature conservation values that may be affected by the proposal.
+Describe the environmental values in terms of: - integrity of ecological processes, including habitats of endangered, vulnerable and near threatened (EVNT) species - conservation of resources